-Taiwan red cypress is one of the world's seven cypress species.
-Though collectively referred to as "Taiwan cypress" alongside yellow cypress, its genetic sequence is closer to that of Japanese Sawara cypress.
-While yellow cypress boasts a rich, crisp fragrance, red cypress, containing myrtenol, is more tender and mellow, with a hint of apple-like sweetness in its aftertaste.
+Taiwanese red cypress is one of the world's seven cypress species.
+Though collectively referred to as "Taiwan Cypress" alongside yellow cypress, its genetic sequence is more closely related to Japanese Sawara cypress.
+While yellow cypress boasts a rich and crisp scent, red cypress, containing myrtenol, is more gentle and grounding, with a subtle, apple-like sweetness in its finish.

 https://www.thehinoki.com/wp-content/uploads/2023/11/2023%E7%B2%BE%E6%B2%B9%E9%A6%99%E5%91%B3%E8%AA%AA%E6%98%8E-1200-x-900-px-1024x768.jpg

-Taiwan cypress, nurtured in the grandeur of high mountains, yields essential oil prized for its precious components: **hinokitiol, dehydrokawain, and hinokitiol**.
-Studies indicate these can invigorate the autonomic nervous system, alleviating anxiety and stress.
-In moments of uncertainty and confusion, inhaling its clear, robust aroma can offer guidance, bestowing the courage to move forward.
+Taiwan cypress, cultivated in the lofty mountains, yields essential oil renowned for its precious components: **hinokitiol, hinokinin, and phytoncide**.
+Studies indicate its ability to stimulate the autonomic nervous system and alleviate anxiety and stress.
+In moments of uncertainty and confusion, inhaling its clear, robust fragrance can offer guidance, bestowing the courage to move forward.

 **|Q&A|**

-**How many types of Taiwan cypress are there, and what's the difference between yellow and red cypress?**
+**How many types of Taiwan cypress are there?
+What's the difference between yellow and red cypress?**

-Globally, there are only seven species belonging to the *Chamaecyparis* genus, commonly known as cypress, found in North America, Japan, and Taiwan.
-During the glacial period, cypress native to the north migrated to Taiwan.
-As temperatures rose, they gradually formed high-mountain settlements and differentiated into Taiwan cypress (*Chamaecyparis formosensis*, yellow cypress) and Taiwan red cypress (*Chamaecyparis obtusa var. formosana*), collectively termed "Taiwan cypress."
-Although they often grow together in primeval forests at altitudes of 1800-2500 meters, DNA proximity reveals that Taiwan cypress (yellow cypress) is closer to Japanese Hinoki cypress (*Chamaecyparis obtusa*), while Taiwan red cypress is more closely related to Japanese Sawara cypress (*Chamaecyparis pisifera*).
-This led Japanese botanists, upon first discovering yellow cypress, to consider it a "Taiwanese form" of Japanese cypress, only recognizing it as a distinct species in 1933.
-During the Japanese colonial era, yellow cypress was called "Taiwan Hinoki," and red cypress was known as "Beniki"—names still used in Taiwan's timber industry today.
+There are only seven species of trees belonging to the *Chamaecyparis* genus worldwide, commonly known as "cypress," distributed across North America, Japan, and Taiwan.
+During the Ice Age, cypress native to the north migrated to Taiwan.
+As temperatures rose, they gradually formed high-mountain communities and differentiated into Taiwan cypress (*Chamaecyparis formosensis*, red cypress) and Taiwan hinoki cypress (*Chamaecyparis obtusa var. formosana*, yellow cypress), collectively termed "Taiwan Cypress."
+Although both species often coexist in virgin forests at altitudes of 1800-2500 meters, in terms of DNA relatedness, Taiwan hinoki cypress (yellow cypress) is closer to Japanese hinoki cypress (*Chamaecyparis obtusa*), while Taiwan red cypress is closer to Japanese Sawara cypress (*Chamaecyparis pisifera*).
+This is why Japanese scholars, upon their first discovery of yellow cypress, considered it a "Taiwanese variant" of Japanese hinoki cypress, only recognizing it as a distinct "species" in 1933.
+During the Japanese occupation, yellow cypress was called "Taiwan Hinoki," and red cypress was named "Beniki," names still used in Taiwan's timber industry today.
 While they share similar aromatic compounds, their scent compositions differ.
-For instance, "hinokitiol" (Hinokitiol), abundant in Taiwan cypress, is almost absent in Japanese Hinoki cypress.
-Approximately 70-80% of the aromatic substances in yellow and red cypress essential oils are the same, but variations in their proportions and other components create unique olfactory experiences: the slower-growing yellow cypress offers a deep, penetrating woodsy aroma with a slight cooling sensation and spiciness.
-Red cypress, containing compounds like myrtenol, has a milder, more mellow scent with a fruity finish.
+For instance, "hinokitiol," abundant in Taiwan cypress, is almost non-existent in Japanese hinoki cypress.
+Approximately 70-80% of the aromatic substances in yellow and red cypress essential oils are the same, but variations in their proportions and other components give each its unique olfactory charm: the slower-growing yellow cypress has a rich, penetrating woody aroma with a subtle coolness and spiciness.
+Red cypress, with components like myrtenol, offers a gentler, more grounded fragrance with a fruity aftertaste.

-**With so many cypress essential oils from 檜木居 (Huai Mu Ju), how should I choose?**
+**With so many cypress essential oils at Kuai Mu Ju, how should I choose?**

-The former "Classic Cypress" was a 100% single-origin Taiwan yellow cypress essential oil (now divided into "Classic Yellow Cypress" and "Classic Red Cypress").
-Cypress is the undisputed protagonist here.
-In the "DUO Cypress Blends" series (Cypress Rose, Tea, Ginger Flower, Yuzu), Taiwan red cypress essential oil constitutes about 60% on average, remaining the dominant note.
-In the newly launched **"Forest Gradient Blends"** series, Taiwan cypress accounts for approximately 20-30%, no longer the sole lead.
-Much like in natural environments where trees, shrubs, ferns, mosses, flowers, and fruits coexist, forming an interconnected ecosystem, cypress acts as the binding element for all natural fragrances, providing a stable, woody foundation.
-To use a musical analogy, if the "Classic Series" is a cello solo, the "DUO Cypress Blends" are a duet, and the Forest Gradient series is a harmonious concerto.
-Whether you are a loyal customer who cherishes the pure cypress scent, a new visitor whose impression of cypress is linked to places like Alishan, log cabins, or cypress tea tables, or someone looking for a unique gift for foreign friends unfamiliar with cypress aroma, you are sure to find a suitable essential oil.
-If you are concerned about the cypress scent being too strong or too subtle, consider starting with a Forest Gradient blend and adding Classic Yellow or Red Cypress essential oil for custom blending, adjusting to your preference and occasion.
+The past "Classic Cypress" was a 100% single-origin Taiwan hinoki cypress (yellow cypress) essential oil (now divided into "Classic Yellow Cypress" and "Classic Red Cypress").
+Cypress was the undisputed star.
+In the "DUO Cypress Blended Essential Oil Series" (Cypress Rose, Tea, Ginger Flower, Yuzu), Taiwan red cypress essential oil makes up about 60% on average, still serving as the main theme of the fragrance.
+In the newly launched **"Forest Gradient Blended Series,"** Taiwan cypress accounts for about 20-30%, no longer the sole protagonist.
+Much like in nature where trees, shrubs, ferns, mosses, and flowers often coexist, forming an interconnected ecosystem, cypress here acts as the link connecting all natural scents, providing a stable, woody foundation.
+To describe it musically, if the "Classic Series" is a cello solo, the "DUO Cypress Blended Essential Oil Series" is a duet, and the Forest Gradient Series is a harmonious concerto.
+Whether you are a loyal customer who absolutely loves the scent of cypress, a new customer whose impression of cypress is limited to places like Alishan, wooden cabins, or cypress tea tables, or someone looking to gift a foreign friend who has never experienced the aroma of cypress, you are sure to find a suitable essential oil.
+If you are concerned about the cypress scent being too strong or too subtle, consider starting with the Forest Gradient Series and adding a bottle of Classic Yellow Cypress or Classic Red Cypress essential oil to blend and adjust according to your preference and the occasion.

 **| Product Specifications |**